LuoYu-uwu/tp/docs/DeveloperGuide.md

   * Additional checks specific to `use` ensure that the user only inputs a valid `int`, or that the `amount` must not be 0 beforehand.
   * Any exceptions thrown come with a message to help the user remedy their specific issue, as displayed by the `Ui`.

-&nbsp;
-### 7. Edit the cost of a grocery after adding.
+### 7. Edit the cost of a grocery after adding
 * when the command entered is `cost`, `editCost` in GroceryList will be executed.
   ![editCost sequence diagram](./diagrams/editCost.png)
 * Additional checks ensure that the user only inputs a valid `positive numeric` value.
 * Any exceptions thrown come with a message to help the user remedy their specific issue, as displayed by the `Ui`.

-&nbsp;
-### 8. Edit the threshold amount of a grocery after adding.
+### 8. Edit the threshold amount of a grocery after adding
 * when the command entered is `th`, `editThreshold` in GroceryList will be executed.
   ![editThreshold sequence diagram](./diagrams/editThreshold.png)
 * Additional checks ensure that the user only inputs a valid `positive integer`.
 * Any exceptions thrown come with a message to help the user remedy their specific issue, as displayed by the `Ui`.

-&nbsp;
 ### 9. View a list of groceries low in stock
 * When the command entered is `low`, `listLowStocks` in GroceryList will be executed.
 * This will create a new array list called `lowStockGroceries` with type `Grocery`
 * For each grocery in the current grocery list, `groceries`, execute `grocery.isLow()`.
 Add the grocery into `lowStockGroceries` if the return value is true.
 * Execute `printLowStocks(lowStockGroceries)` in GroceryUi to print out the list.

-&nbsp;
 ### 10. Input expiration date of each grocery when added
    * In Grocery class, the expiration field in the Grocery class was changed from a String to a LocalDate to standardize date handling.
    * In Grocery class, the setExpiration method was updated to accept a String input, convert it to a LocalDate using a specified format ("yyyy-MM-dd"), and then store this date.
-   * In UI class, the UI now includes a multi-step process to prompt the user for the year, month, and day of the grocery item's expiration date.
+   * In UI class, the UI now includes a multistep process to prompt the user for the year, month, and day of the grocery item's expiration date.
 This process ensures that the date is captured in a user-friendly manner and stored accurately.
    * In GroceryList class, a new method, sortByExpiration, was added to allow sorting the list of groceries by their expiration dates in ascending order.
 This method utilizes the Collections.sort method with a lambda expression comparing the expiration dates of Grocery items.

-&nbsp;
 ### 11. Editing expiration date after it is added
    * In GroceryList class, modified the editExpiration method to parse String into LocalDate.
     * `GroceryList+editExpiration()` is used to directly set the `exp` of a `Grocery`.
 It takes in 1 parameter: